kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

   * Use the Suite UI to check if an email was sent.
 In the Analysis module in the Emails page you can see that the count of Sent emails increases.

-Suite_API_check_email_sent_colour

-.. note:: For further information please see the eMarketing Suite Online Help.
+.. note:: For further information, please see the Suite Online Help.